Sridhaarbabu/Playground-management-system/README.md

-# HOTEL-MANGEMENT-GUI-AND-NORMAL-PROGRAM-PYTHON-
+# PLAYGROUND-MANGEMENT-GUI-AND-NORMAL-PROGRAM-PYTHON-
-I have tried to computerize the hotel management system through my project.
+I have tried to computerize the Playground management system through my project.
 The project is written in Python 3 that uses OOPS concept ie it is based on object and classes.

 FOR THE GUI I HAVE USED TKINTER AND PAGE